-RG: What do you like to serve as sides dishes with this recipe?
+RG: What do you like to serve as side dishes with this recipe?

 Chef Don: A nice light salad as a luncheon item.
-However, it's important to remember that to enjoy the items of the menu, that you enjoy a small portion.
-This dish isn't styled to fill the guest, rather to accompany and compliment the entire menu tasting.
+However, it's important to remember that to enjoy the items on the menu, you must enjoy a small portion.
+This dish isn't styled to fill the guest but rather to accompany and compliment the entire menu tasting.

 RG: What wine would you serve with this dish?